ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Deterministic Encryption

 Deterministic encryption applies a 128-bit block cipher directly to the 16-byte representation of an IP address.
+The defining characteristic is that the same IP address always encrypts to the same ciphertext when using the same key - this predictability is both its strength and limitation.

+Choose deterministic encryption when:

+- You need to detect duplicate IP addresses in encrypted form (e.g., for rate limiting)
+- Storage space is critical (produces only 16 bytes output)
+- Format preservation is required (output remains a valid IP address)
+- Correlation of the same address across records is acceptable

 All instantiations documented in this specification (`ipcrypt-deterministic`, `ipcrypt-nd`, and `ipcrypt-ndx`) are invertible - encrypted IP addresses can be decrypted back to their original values using the same key.
 For non-deterministic modes, the tweak must be preserved along with the ciphertext to enable decryption.

 For implementation details, see {{implementation-details}}.